surfaceUsed/http-file-server/Documents/Put.md

 **Update file name**

-The `action` parameter of the URL query needs to be set to `"update"`, and the `value` parameter should contain the new file name.
+The `action` parameter of the URL query needs to be set to `"update-name"`, and the `value` parameter should contain the new file name.

 To update a file name, the client can specify the file by either its name or ID: